groff_diff(7) — Linux manual page

 file to the standard error stream at position P,

-which must be one of l, r, c, or i, corresponding
+which must be one of l, r, c, or i, corresponding to

-to left, right, centered, and inline alignments
+left, right, centered, and inline alignments within

-within the document, respectively. file is is a
+the document, respectively. file is a name

 \R'name ±n'